 "trustafarians") and less stuffy investment banker–types.
 The area is studded with some of London’s most handsome period crescents and terraces.
 Every weekend, hordes descend on Portobello Road to go bargain-hunting at one of the world's great antiques markets.
 Holland Park to the west has even grander period villas while Bayswater to the east has excellent ethnic restaurants.

-Notting Hill, as we know it, was born in the 1840s when the wealthy Ladbroke family laid out a small suburb to the west of London.
-Before then the terrain had been known as "the Potteries and the Piggeries," in honor of its two industries: ceramics and pig farming.
+Notting Hill as we know it emerged in the 1840s when the wealthy Ladbroke family developed a small suburb to the west of London.
+Before then, the area had the far less glamorous name of "the Potteries and the Piggeries," after the two industries it was best known for: ceramics and pig farming.